-The verbal communication does not develop at all or the pace of its development is slowed down.
-The facial expressions and gestures are not used to compensate for the lack of communication.
+Verbal communication does not develop or the rate of its development slows down.
+Facial expressions and gestures are not used to compensate for lack of communication.

-The child is not able to start communication and support it with other people.
+The child cannot start communication and maintain it with other people.

-The child does not try on social roles when playing games.
+While playing games, the child does not try on social roles.

 3. Repeating behavioral patterns.

-The child performs stereotypic movements, performs the same type of repetitive actions, which often have inadequate content.
+The child makes stereotypical movements, performs the same type of repetitive actions, often inadequate in content.